lando/core/docs/development.md

 # Development

-This guide contains information to help onboard developers to work on Lando Core, hereafter referred to as "core".
+This guide contains information to help onboard developers to work on Lando Core.

 ## Requirements